andrereus/andrereus-blog/posts/how-to-implement-coding-guidelines.md

 ---
 title: How to implement Coding Guidelines
+metaDescription:
+  Coding Guidelines are a crucial part of making a codebase with multiple contributors consistent, clean, readable and less error prone.
+But how do you make them easy to follow and how do you make sure they are met from every single person?
 date: 2020-07-22T06:18:21.796Z
 summary: Coding Guidelines are a crucial part of making a codebase with multiple contributors consistent, clean, readable and less error prone.
 But how do you